Cl4sm/CSE576_Project/submission/README.md

 into a sequence of tokens: `['int', 'main', '(', 'int', 'argc', ',', 'char', '*', '*', 'argv', ')', '{', 'printf', '(', '" Welcome ▁ to ▁ the ▁ fun ▁ house , ▁ enter ▁ your ▁ name : ▁ "', ')', ';', 'char', 'name', '[', '32', ']', ';', 'scanf', '(', '" % 30s "', ',', 'name', ')', ';', 'printf', '(', '" % d \\n "', ',', 'global_var', ')', ';', 'for', '(', 'int', 'i', '=', '0', ';', 'i', '<', '10', ';', 'i', '++', ')', '{', 'printf', '(', '" Counting : ▁ % d \\n "', ',', 'i', ')', ';', '}', 'printf', '(', '" Done ! \\n "', ')', ';', 'printf', '(', '" Goodbye ▁ % s \\n "', ',', 'name', ')', ';', '}']`

 ## Abstraction
-Due to fact that function names and variable names can be arbitrary, our vocabulary is unreasonbly large after tokenizing the whole dataset.
-Notice that our project goal is irrelevant to names, we decide to standardize names for functions and variables.
+Due to fact that function names and variable names can be arbitrary, our vocabulary is unreasonably large after tokenizing the whole dataset.
+Since they are not relevant to the goal of project, we decided to standardize names of functions and variables.
 By this method, we are able to drastically reduce the vocabulary size and direct our model to focus on learning control flow related information.

 After the abstraction, a function